instantiations/tonel-vast/docs/strategies.md

 ### Introduction
 When writing an Application hierarchy, the `TonelWriter` will map each application and subapplication to its own Tonel package, and add the relation between each SubApplication to its children via an [specific metadata](vastspecific.md#application-and-subapplication-hierarchy).
 This is a feature specific to VAST, since in the canonical version of Tonel there is no such a concept like "SubApplication" or packages hierarchy.

-So when reading the applications and subapplications back with `TonelLoader`, the _loader_ will rebuild such hierachy based on the above described metadata.
+So when reading the applications and subapplications back with `TonelLoader`, the _loader_ will rebuild such hierarchy based on the above described metadata.

 However, there is an abstraction used in other dialects, that is not present in the Tonel specification nor its implementation: the "package tag".
 The package tag or just _tag_, is a way to organize classes in the class browser based on some grouping criteria based on the class category, effectively working as _"virtual sub packages"_.